shreyas-desai/Web-Forum/README.md

 ## Testing Methodology:

 We conducted thorough testing to ensure the reliability and functionality of our code.
-Our testing approach included unit testing with postman API, we tested all the endpoints with edge cases to ensure effective working of the code.
+Our testing approach included unit testing with postman API, we tested all the endpoints with edge cases to ensure effective working of the code. </br>
 We have used forum_sample_tests.postman_collection.json to test in postman.
+</br> The usage of the endpoints is described in the postman collection

 ## Bugs and Issues: